fensa08/security-system/README.md

-All copyrights belong to the respective creators & Adafruit.
+All copyrights belong to the respective creators & Adafruit.I claim none of it.